"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

-The present research identified patterns of risk and safety in model behaviour, but could not measure their impact on real users.
+The present research identified patterns of risk and safety in model outputs, but could not measure their impact on real users.
 That gap leaves several questions unresolved.
 It remains unclear whether warmer, more relational safety interventions improve receptivity to challenge, or deepen the attachment they seek to redirect.
 Nor could the study determine whether users referred to outside help actually seek it, or how often those who encounter resistance simply move to more permissive systems.
 Because the unit of analysis was a single response, we also could not capture how the dynamics of reinforcement, rupture, or repair unfold over sustained interaction.
 In principle, addressing these questions would require multi-turn, longitudinal designs with human participants, as the content of a short exchange may not predict the trajectory of extended dialogue.
-However, because exposing vulnerable users to high-risk scenarios is ethically fraught, the most viable approaches may be retrospective or naturalistic.
-Analysis of user chat logs (e.g., Moore et al., 2026) can help connect model behaviour to lived experience, even if it cannot by itself establish causality.
-Lower-risk analogue studies may also contribute, examining how an LLM's relational style -- or broader interaction settings, such as memory depth or persona design (Morrin et al., 2026a) -- affect trust and belief change in non-clinical populations.
+However, because exposing vulnerable users to high-risk scenarios is ethically fraught, the most viable approaches may be retrospective or naturalistic \cite{refTranQual,refYang}.
+Analysis of user chat logs \cite{ref46} can help connect model behaviour to lived experience, even if it cannot by itself establish causality.
+Lower-risk analogue studies may also contribute, examining how an LLM’s relational style – or broader interaction settings, such as memory depth or persona design \cite{ref47} – affect trust and belief change in non-clinical populations.